 Once you’ve got that out of the way, making coffee in the Hamilton Beach Scoop is about as easy as it gets.
 Here’s how to do it:

-1. Add cold, filtered water to the reservoir.
-There are fill level markers inside, one for an eight ounce mug and another max fill line for taller travel mugs.
+Add cold, filtered water to the reservoir.
+There are fill level markers inside, going all the way up to 40 ounces.

-2. If you’re brewing into an eight ounce mug, flip the drip tray cup rest over and snap it into place.
+If you’re brewing into an 8-ounce mug, flip the drip tray cup rest over and snap it into place.
 That way, you won’t get coffee splashes all over your kitchen counter!

 Tips and Tricks for Using the Hamilton Beach Scoop Single Serve Coffee Maker

 I must admit to having struggled to get good results from the Hamilton Beach Scoop Single Serve Coffee Maker.
-I think that’s because I had unrealistic expectations, though.
+Still, I think that’s because I had unrealistic expectations.

-This isn’t a coffee maker for those who seek pour over-style coffee, but it’s great if you enjoy classic diner-style coffee that goes down easy.
-If you’re a fan of dark roasts, even better!
+This isn’t an automatic pour over coffee maker for those seeking nuanced brews, but it’s great if you enjoy classic diner-style coffee that goes down easy.
+And if you’re a fan of dark roasts, even better!
 Here are a few of my observations that should help you get the best out of this single serve coffee maker:

 Observations